FuadAbdullah/mcdonaldroulette/README.md

-# mcdonald_roulette
+# McDonald's Menu Roulette

-An application to display McDonald's menu.
+The purpose of this application is to display an item from McDonald's classic menu available in Malaysia.
+Hence the 'Roulette' in the name.

 ## Getting Started